Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: Method

 \subsection{Virtual Depth}

-A critical part of 3D object detection is predicting an object's depth from the camera in metric units.
-Estimating depth from only visual cues requires an implicit mapping of 2D pixels to 3D distances, which is more ambiguous if camera intrinsics vary.
+A critical part of 3D object detection is predicting an object's depth in metric units.
+Estimating depth from visual cues requires an implicit mapping of 2D pixels to 3D distances, which is more ambiguous if camera intrinsics vary.
 Prior works are able to ignore this as they primarily train on images from a single sensor. \dataset contains images from many sensors and thus demonstrates large variations in camera intrinsics.
-We design \method to be robust to intrinsics by predicting the object's \textit{virtual depth} $z_v$, which projects the metric depth $z$ to a virtual invariant camera space.
-As depicted in Fig.~\ref{fig:virtual_depth}, virtual depth scales the depth using the (known) camera intrinsics such that the effective image size and focal length are \textit{consistent across the dataset}.
+We design \method to be robust to intrinsics by predicting the object's \textit{virtual depth} $z_v$, which projects the metric depth $z$ to an invariant camera space.

-\emph{Definition:} Virtual depth is designed to maintain an \textit{effective} image height $H_v$ and focal length $f_v$, which are both hyperparameters we refer to as virtual height and virtual focal length, respectively.
-Let $z$ be the true metric depth of an object from an image with focal length $f$ and image height $H$.
-We define the object's virtual depth as $z_v = z \cdot \frac{f_v}{f} \frac{H}{H_v}$.
-The derivation can be found in the Appendix.
+Virtual depth scales the depth using the (known) camera intrinsics such that the effective image size and focal length are \textit{consistent across the dataset}, illustrated in Fig.~\ref{fig:virtual_depth}.
+The \textit{effective} image properties are referred to as virtual image height $H_v$ and virtual focal length $f_v$, and are both hyperparameters.
+If $z$ is the true metric depth of an object from an image with height $H$ and focal length $f$, its virtual depth is defined as $z_v = z \cdot \frac{f_v}{f} \frac{H}{H_v}$.
+The derivation is in the Appendix.

-Invariance to camera intrinsics using virtual depth \textit{also} enables scale augmentations during training, since $H$ can vary without harming the consistency of $z_v$.
-Data augmentations from image resizing tend to be critical for 2D models but are not commonly used in 3D methods~\citep{brazil2019m3d, liu2020smoke, simonelli2019disentangling} since if unaccounted for they may increase scale-depth ambiguity.
-With virtual depth, such ambiguities are lessened which therefore enables powerful data augmentation strategies in training.
-We justify the effects of \textit{virtual depth}, dealing with varying intrinsics and enabling scale augmentations, in Sec.~\ref{sec:exp}.
+Invariance to camera intrinsics via virtual depth \textit{also} enables scale augmentations during training, since $H$ can vary without harming the consistency of $z_v$.
+Data augmentations from image resizing tend to be critical for 2D models but are not often used in 3D methods~\cite{brazil2019m3d, liu2020smoke, simonelli2019disentangling} since if unaccounted for they increase scale-depth ambiguity.
+Virtual depth lessens such ambiguities and therefore enables powerful data augmentations in training.
+We empirically prove the two-fold effects of \textit{virtual depth} in Sec.~\ref{sec:exp}